JonPisek/PyBEP/README.md

 The process is straightforward, explained from top to bottom:

 1. **Cathode Folder Location** and **Anode Folder Location**: Click the "Browse" button under each bracket to choose your cathode and anode data folders.
 If you don't have your own data, you can access the `data` folder inside this project where you can find our data.
 If you wish to contribute new half-cell curves, you can add them to the `anode_data` or `cathode_data` folders.

+⚠️ WARNING!
+Be very careful that there are no duplicated values in the data you upload.
+Duplicate entries will cause the code to crash or throw errors during execution.

 For more information on importing additional half-cell data, refer to the files already present in these folders.

    Files should follow a specific naming structure: